 A hundred years have passed, but the Prohibition era’s memories are still fresh even to those who did not experience it.
 According to historians, the decade was considered a dark age, also known as the “Roaring Twenties.”
-The national alcohol prohibition has led to a not-so-successful experiment to reduce crimes and tax burdens.
+The national alcohol prohibition has lead to a not-so-successful experiment to reduce crimes and tax burdens.
 This was also implemented to fight corruption and social problems for the sake of the unprivileged and poor citizens.

 What was the Life of Alcohol Drinkers During Prohibition Era?

 Unfortunately, alcoholic drinks as medication eventually came to an end.
-This was where the rise of so-called “speakeasies” started during the Prohibition era and has shaped the modern bar scene today.
+This was where the rise of so-called “speakeasies” started during the Prohibition era.
+It has shaped the modern bar scene today.
 Unlike booze cruises, speakeasies were completely illicit bars.
 However, this didn’t stop them from spreading among different states and counties.
 According to experts, the name “speakeasies” was invented because people are doing secretive actions to buy liquors.
 They will gather information from people who have already gone to one of the speakeasies in their area.
 And when they finally arrived at the exact location, they needed to knock at the door and whisper a code before entering the speakeasy.

 Discover Some of the Most Popular Cocktails During the Prohibition Era!